 PEKC welcomes enquiries from composers, musicologists, historians, instrument builders and anyone else interested in pursuing studies relating to Baroque keyboard music, as well as, of course, from keyboard players.
 We also encourage classes - college, graduate level or any level of primary or secondary school, as well as classes from community music schools - to enquire about group visits to the Center's studios.

-PEKC is one of the few facilities in the world to offer students the opportunity to take lessons on - and also practice on - antique keyboard instruments: an anonymous late 17th century Italian harpsichord, and a 1731 bentside spinet made in London by Friderick Krickhof.
+PEKC is one of the few facilities in the world to offer students the opportunity to take lessons on - and also practice on - antique keyboard instruments: an anonymous late 17th century Italian harpsichord, a mid 18th century clavichord formerly owned my Morris Steinert, and a 1731 bentside spinet made in London by Friderick Krickhof.

 Although PEKC does not sell or rent out instruments, the Center does provide help with finding instruments, and also with any maintenance, tuning, or other practical harpsichord or clavichord issues.
 Inquiries about matters of this sort, or about any aspects of the Center's teaching program, are always welcome, by phone, letter, or email: email@example.com

-PEKC is pleased to announce that the school can now offer long-distance lessons on organ and harpsichord via Skype or a similar service.
+PEKC can now offer long-distance lessons on organ and harpsichord via Skype or a similar service.
 Please email firstname.lastname@example.org or call (732) 599-0392 to inquire.

 Click here for various articles and discussions about aspects of Baroque keyboard playing.